Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.3/components/navbar-orange.md

 ## Supra bar

 Another navigation can be added on top of orange navbar, it is called supar bar.
 Simply add the `.supra` class in you navbar declaration.
+When using `sup` html tag for notification number, you have to use `display-single` class for a single number or `display-double` otherwise.
 {% capture callout %}
 This navbar is visible only on desktop view.
 {% endcapture %}